Price Gouging During The Los Angeles Wildfire Crisis

 Receiving food rations after wildfire incident

-State agencies and nonprofit organizations are stepping in to provide wildfire victims with food, temporary shelter, unemployment assistance, crisis counseling, and more.
+State agencies and nonprofit organizations provide wildfire victims with food, temporary shelter, unemployment assistance, crisis counseling, and more.
 Some of these include:

 • California Office of Emergency ServicesResponse.CA.Gov is a centralized hub that offers information on everything from transportation impacts to health services and housing locations.